vinzmyko/mdello/project-management.md

 - Basic CLI structure

 ## Backlog
-- When trello.go gets too big separate into new dir/ with lists.go, cards.go, client.go, types.go etc
+- When trello.go gets too big separate into new dir/ with lists.go, cards.go